Elizabeth Power1

 Last Edited=22 Feb 2008

-Martha Lawrence was the daughter of Henry Lawrence and Amy Peyton.1 She married Richard Barry, 2nd Earl of Barrymore, son of David Barry, 1st Earl of Barrymore and Lady Alice Boyle, in November 1656.1 She died in 1664.1 She was buried at St. Margaret's, Thele, Hertfordshire, England.1
+Martha Lawrence was the daughter of Henry Lawrence and Amy Peyton.1 She married Richard Barry, 2nd Earl of Barrymore, son of David Barry, 1st Earl of Barrymore and Lady Alice Boyle, in November 1656.1 She died in 1664.1 She was buried at St. Margaret's, Thele, Hertfordshire, EnglandG.1

-As a result of her marriage, Martha Lawrence was styled as Countess of Barrymore in November 1656.
+After her marriage, Martha Lawrence was styled as Countess of Barrymore in November 1656.
 From November 1656, her married name became Barry.1

 Citations